mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 When I sit down and think about performance gains that asm.js-implementation OdinMonkey-style brings to the table I don't see anything that would not be possible to achieve within a normal JIT compilation framework and thus  simultaneously make human written and compiler generated output faster.

-When I take the code above and look at it, as a V8 engineer would look, I can clearly see way to generate C++ quality code without actually relying on AOT or static typing.
+When I take the code above and look at it, as a V8 engineer would look, I can clearly see ways to generate C++ quality code without actually relying on AOT or static typing.

 <small>[to be completely honest: there is a certainly a tricky bit with moving out-of-bounds access handling to protection violation handler and not-so-tricky one with actually having `imul` in ES standard to allow efficient number multiplication but neither really require AOT]</small>